MattyShare/MOIT-URP/README.md

 * This implementation uses a Renderer Feature.
 This makes it easier to import in a project to try it out, but straight up replacing the transparent pass would probably be better.
 Which requires modifying URP files, making it harder to update Unity version.
 * As this project is experimental, did not implement non render graph compatibility mode.
 * Has the same limitations as normal transparency for refracting objects (the closest refracting object hides other transparents behind)
+* Does not instantly work with existing shaders, requires adding 2 specific passes to shaders.

 # Future works